 Tests in adults may include:

-Histiocytosis X is sometimes associated with cancer.
+Histiocytosis X is sometimes linked to cancer.
 CT scans and biopsy should be done to rule out possible cancer.

 This disorder is treated with corticosteroids, which suppress immune function (including the dangerous cells).
 Smoking may worsen the response to treatment and should be stopped.

-Children may be given other medications depending on their estimated outlook.
+Children may be given other medications depending on their outlook (prognosis).
 Such medications may include:

 Radiation therapy or surgery may also be used to treat bone lesions.